Points North Staff

 Elise McCave

-From October 2024, Elise McCave is the Executive Director of the Points North Institute.
-Elise has 15 years of leadership and field-building at the intersection of independent film and social impact.
+Elise is the Executive Director of the Points North Institute.
+She has 15 years of leadership and field-building at the intersection of independent film and social impact.
 Previously, she was at the global fundraising platform, Kickstarter, where she served as the Head of Film, leading strategy for the company’s largest category.
-Prior to that, she was Deputy Director of Doc Society, where she was part of the leadership of one of the UK’s most innovative social impact funders.
-Over eight years she developed pioneering models for community engagement through documentary film, notably via the international Good Pitch program and the free-to-access Impact Field Guide & Toolkit.
+Prior to that, she was Deputy Director of Doc Society, where she was a member of one of the UK’s most innovative social impact funders.
+Over eight years she worked on pioneering models for community engagement through documentary film, notably via the international Good Pitch program and the free-to-access Impact Field Guide & Toolkit.
 Elise is from Cambridge in the UK, and has a BSc in Anthropology from the University of London.
-She’s lived in the US since 2015, and will be dividing her time between New York and Midcoast Maine.
+She’s lived in the US since 2015, and divides her time between New York and Midcoast Maine.

 CIFF & Artist Programs Team